-Company Status Reach Out Care Ltd was established in 1999 and became a registered provider in 2003.
-The service was acquired by the National Fostering Group in October 2018.
-Reach Out Care Ltd an independent fostering agency is a private limited company registered under the Companies Act 1985.
-Company Registration Number: 3816191 Ofsted Registration Number: SC036188.
-The Senior Management, meet regularly and are responsible for the strategic direction and financial management of the organisation, with day-to-day responsibility remaining with the Registered Manager Reach Out Care reports to the National Fostering Group Executive Team and Senior Management Team's.
+Company Status The National Fostering Group was founded in 1995 and now provides fostering services across the United Kingdom and Northern Ireland.
+Fostering Solutions joined the National Fostering Group in 2017 and is registered and inspected as an Independent Fostering Agency by Ofsted in accordance with the Care Standards Act 2000.
+Ofsted URN: \$C060642 Fostering Solutions reports to the National Fostering Group Executive Team and Senior Management Team's.
 Senior Management Team (SMT) Objectives The Senior Management Team (SMT) are responsible for strategic planning for the company.
 This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates any new legislation), guidance and regulations.
 Our financial management ensures the very best value for our stakeholders.
 The SMT is also responsible for setting performance targets and subsequent monitoring, in addition to ensuring the legal compliance of the organisation.
 The Registered Manager meets with the Regional Director/Responsible Individual on a monthly basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.
 Central support services within the National Fostering Group include: Human Resources, Finance, Training, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day to day basis.